 Urban Vehicle Access Regulations (UVARs) are a useful tool used widely in Europe that help the move towards people-friendly cities and help reduce transports climate impact.
 They include pedestrian zones, low emission zones, congestion charging, traffic limited zones, pedestrian priority zones and spatial interventions.

-The EU Horizon 2020 project ReVeAL produced a toolkit to support decision makers in the process of planning and implementing urban vehicle access regulations (UVARs).
+The EU Horizon 2020 project ReVeAL produced a toolkit to support decision makers in the process of planning and implementing UVARs.
 Its aim is to help cities in their path towards people centred urban spaces by giving urban road space back to people and sustainable mobility.
 This toolkit was developed and tested within the six ReVeAL city pilots during three and a half years of the project.

 The ReVeAL toolkit consists of:

 - FACTSHEETS: A UVAR can be a simple or a complex measure.
 In order to understand what a complete UVAR “package” consists of, the ReVeAL approach analysed a wide range of UVAR schemes to identify the constituent components of the scheme.
 33 UVAR “building blocks” were identified that can be combined to create a UVAR package.
 The building blocks were categorised into three measure fields: 1) spatial interventions, 2) pricing aspects and 3) regulatory measures, and below that into 12 sub-categories.
 Building blocks can be combined within or across the three measure fields to create a UVAR package.
 For each of the 33 identified building blocks, ReVeAL developed fact sheets.
 Each factsheet provides a definition, a description of its implementation, other building blocks that work well with it, a case example of its use and other useful information about it.